Ty France Player Props: Mariners vs. Rangers

-Ty France -- with a slugging percentage of .575 in his past 10 games, including three home runs -- will be in action for the Seattle Mariners against the Texas Rangers, with Andrew Heaney on the hill, on June 3 at 4:05 PM ET.
+On Sunday, Ty France (.595 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners face the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 2:35 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Rangers.
+In his last appearance, he racked up three hits (going 3-for-5 with a double and an RBI) against the Rangers.

 Ty France Game Info & Props vs. the Rangers